manelpz/ADO.net/README.md

 Connecting and Submitting Queries to a Database

-Retrieve Data Quickly Using the SqlDataReader	Module Watched
+Retrieve Data Quickly Using the SqlDataReader

-Handling ADO.NET Exceptions	Module Watched
+Handling ADO.NET Exceptions

-Disconnected Classes Are Useful	Module Watched
+Disconnected Classes Are Useful

-The Building Blocks of the DataTable	Module Watched
+The Building Blocks of the DataTable

 Builder Classes Make It Easy to Work with ADO.NET